gilbsgilbs/babel-plugin-i18next-extract/docs/templates/faq.md

   // If your keys are in english
   "keyAsDefaultValue": ["en"],

+  //The default value is ["en"], so it's best to turn this off explicitly "useI18nextDefaultValue": false,

   // Ignore plurals and contexts.
 We can't use natural keys for those.
   "keyAsDefaultValueForDerivedKeys": false,